YaraAlassaf/Password-Helper-and-Analyzer/README.md

 ## Note

-This repository contains the project documentation and selected code snippets for demonstration purposes.
+This repository contains project documentation and selected code snippets for demonstration purposes.
 The complete source code is not publicly available.

 ---